dereuromark/cakephp-upgrade/README.md

 As this is a plugin, use it with:

 	cake Upgrade.Upgrade [command]

 Running it without any command will get you a list of possible commands to chose from.
 Make sure to check on this first.
 You might have to set the executable rights for your cake shell first in order to run any shell (on unix anyway).

-Note: If you use windows the full command (from your app dir!) would be:
+Note: If you use Unix the full command (relative from your app dir!) would be:

+	../lib/Cake/Console/cake Upgrade.Upgrade [command]

+On Windows:

 	..\lib\Cake\Console\cake Upgrade.Upgrade [command]

-On unix:

-	../lib/Cake/Console/cake Upgrade.Upgrade [command]

-and if you use the app/Console shell instead (I never do that, though):
+And if you use the app/Console shell instead (for this to work, you also need to copy over the Console files from /Templates/skel/ in the core repo):

+	Console/cake Upgrade.Upgrade [command]

+For Windows:

-    ./Console/cake Upgrade.Upgrade [command]
+	.\Console\cake Upgrade.Upgrade [command]

+The short version using Console is preferrer as you will need that Console folder anyway at some point.

-This version supports now on top of the original commands/tasks:
+#### This version supports now on top of the original commands/tasks:

 - webroot (important)
 - database (important)